Content disarm and reconstruction (CDR): What it is and why your business needs it

 Healthcare (NHS)

-Healthcare experienced the highest average breach costs of any sector in 2024 at $9.77 million.
+Healthcare experienced the highest average breach costs of any sector in 2024 at £7.2m.
 The NHS Synnovis attack (covered above) is a painful reminder.
-CDR protects patient record transfers, clinical documents, referral letters, and medical imaging files (DICOM format) from embedded threats, without interfering with electronic signatures or clinical decision support features.
+CDR protects patient record transfers, clinical documents, referral letters and medical imaging files (DICOM format) from embedded threats, without interfering with electronic signatures or clinical decision support features.

 Legal